Production-grade infrastructure for AI agents. 46ms reads. 2,086 tests. Your tasks deserve a bridge that won't break under pressure.

 | Agent-First UX | ✓ | — | — | — |

-466 Python tests + 68 JavaScript tests.
+2,558 tests across Python and JavaScript.
 Strict mypy with Pydantic plugin.
 Ruff linting across 9 rule categories.
 The build fails below 80% coverage.